-- 1. The student cannot fail more than two nursing courses to be able to return to the nursing program. - 2.
-In the event of unforeseen circumstances, provisions will be made for the student who had to leave the program for a documented emergency, who was in good academic standing at the time he/she left the program. - 3.
-A student who returns after one or two failures is required to audit or demonstrate proficiency in content in all nursing theory courses previously successfully completed in one of the following ways: - A. Theory mandatory class attendance with completion of all homework, tests, assignments and final examination with a 77% equivalency.
+- A. Meet with the director or assistant director to discuss options and sign agreements. - B. Review Pharmacology as part of above agreement to prepare for Spring 2013 classes. - C. Test in November or December 2012 to demonstrate proficiency in content in all nursing theory courses previously successfully completed in one of the following ways: - a.
+Theory mandatory class attendance with completion of all homework, tests, assignments and final examination with a 77% equivalency.
 The student will receive a grade of "AU" upon completion of the course audit.
 A student has an option of electing to change audit status to credit with a limited time in which he/she can change to "credit".
 The student opting for credit will receive a letter grade earned upon completion of the course.
-Refer to the LCC Catalog for further information regarding the policy for changing from the "Audit" to "Credit". - B. Take and pass a comprehensive exam chosen by nursing faculty the week before classes begin for each class previously passed.
+Refer to the LCC Catalog for further information regarding the policy for changing from the "Audit" to "Credit". - b.
+Clinicals- mandatory attendance of all clinicals as outlined in clinical schedule for Spring. - c.
+Take and pass a comprehensive exam chosen by nursing faculty before classes begin for each class previously passed.
 If the comprehensive exam is not passed with a 77% or above the student will be required to audit the class.
-If an ATI content area exam is used, the student must achieve a level 2 or 3 to pass. - C. Lab/Clinical-The student who is auditing a course that has an accompanying clinical will have an abbreviated clinical schedule of two clinical days per course.
-The student will be scheduled to demonstrate competency with lab skills pertaining to the course.
-If the audit student prefers to take the clinical component of the course, options will be discussed if approved by the Registrar.
+No audits will be allowed after 2012-2013 academic year.
+If an ATI content area exam is used, the student must achieve a level 2 or 3 to pass. - d.
+If the above conditions are not met the student will not be allowed to return to the program in Spring 2013.